shelbyspees/shelbyspees/README.md

 ### Hi there 👋 I'm Shelby

 I've been developing software professionally since 2015.

-Since then I've been lucky enough to work in a range of domains:
+Since then I've been lucky to work in a range of domains:

 - aerospace 🚀🛰️ (satellite orbits, ground systems networks, launch telemetry)
 - build tooling 🏗️📦 (CentOS, rpm, dependency management)